About Cinegy Cinescore

 Then define the Cinegy Cinescore result(s) for comparison by selecting the desired *.csr file (or multiple files) in the dialog that appears:

-Please note that there are reference reports generated by Cinegy that may be used to compare the current machine results with.
+Please note that there are several reference reports generated by Cinegy that may be used to compare the current machine results with.
 They are included to the Cinegy Cinescore package by default and are always available in the "Compare" list:

 Each reference machine is displayed on the graph in a different color with the legend shown on the right.